Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Experimental Results and Evaluation

 \section{Experimental Results and Evaluation}

 This section starts with details about the experiment setup and a description of the evaluation process.
 In the following our research questions will be motivated, raised, answered, and discussed:

-\begin{enumerate} \item Are there differences in the distribution of data types between the domains? \item Are the results in the cross-domain setup comparable to the results when training on the corresponding software domain? \item How do the results change when the evaluation is performed only on predictable data types? \item What effect does the frequency of the data types have on the results? \item What is the impact of the out-of-vocabulary problem on system performance? \item Is there a dataset shift and how can it be mitigated? \end{enumerate}
+\begin{enumerate} \item Are there differences in the distribution of data types between the domains? \item Is the performance of the system similar when evaluated across domains to that which is observed when tested on the training domain? \item How do the results change when the evaluation is conducted using only data types known to the system? \item How well can the Type4Py method handle class imbalances, and what influence do they have on the results? \item What is the impact of the out-of-vocabulary problem on system performance? \item What dataset shifts are present, and how can they be mitigated? \end{enumerate}